 Demachiyanagi Station

-This station is convenient for visiting the primeval forest of Tadasu-no-Mori and Shimogamo Shrine – a designated UNESCO World Heritage Site.
-You can also use this station to transfer to the Eizan Eiden Line which connects with the scenic villages of Kibune, Kurama, and to Yase Hieizanguchi Station at the base of Mount Hiei.
+This station is convenient for visiting the primeval forest of Tadasu-no-Mori and Shimogamo Shrine, a designated UNESCO World Heritage Site.
+You can also use this station to transfer to the Eizan Electric Railway, which connects with the scenic villages of Kibune, Kurama, and Yase-Hieizanguchi Station at the base of Mount Hiei.

 Discount Tickets & Pass Cards

 As Keihan Electric Railway is operated by a private company it is not covered by the Japan Rail Pass.
-However, a one or two-day discount sightseeing pass for the Keihan lines in Osaka and Kyoto and a one-day pass for Kyoto are available.
-These passes also come with a free set of coupons for some of the main sightseeing locations on the route.
-If you are planning to travel between Keihan stations a lot, then this is certainly a good option.
-Visit the official Keihan Railway website to find out more.
+However, Keihan offers several discount sightseeing passes for visitors using its Osaka and Kyoto lines.
+Current options include the KYOTO-OSAKA SIGHTSEEING PASS, with a 1day adult pass for 1,650 yen and a 24hours adult pass for 1,850 yen, and the KYOTO SIGHTSEEING PASS, with a 1day adult pass for 1,100 yen and a 24hours adult pass for 1,300 yen.
+Other versions include access with Osaka Metro, the Greater KURAMA & KIBUNE area, or Hirakata Park.
+If you are planning to travel between Keihan stations a lot, then one of these passes may be a good option.
+Visit the official Keihan Railway website to check the current pass conditions before buying.

 Keihan Main Line Trains

-You can find timetables, and station maps for the Keihan Main Line here.
-The official Keihan Railway website also has a free downloadable route map of all the Keihan lines and stations.
+You can find current Keihan timetables on the official Keihan timetable page.
+The official Keihan Railway website also has an English guide to Keihan train lines and stations.

 Access to Yodoyabashi Station in Osaka

-To access the Keihan Main Line from the Osaka Station area, simply transfer to the Umeda Subway Station for the Midosuji Line.
-Yodoyabashi Station is just a 3 minute train ride away, and the fare is 180 yen.
+To access the Keihan Main Line from the Osaka Station area, simply transfer to Osaka Metro Umeda Station for the Midosuji Line.
+Yodoyabashi Station is about a 2 to 3 minute train ride away, and the fare is 190 yen.

 Once you get to Yodoyabashi simply follow the signs to the Keihan Line.